adomate-ads/frontend/README.md

 In order to maintain consistent code, please adhere to the following guidelines:

 - The `master` branch is protected, therefore you should always be working in a branch.
 Please name the branch `feat/feature_name` where `feature_name` is a brief description of the feature or `bug/bug_name` where `bug_name` is a brief description of the bug (`feat/contact_form` or `bug/missing_image`).
-- When you have completed your updates, push them to your branch, and then open a merge request to `master` in GitHub.
+- When you have completed your updates, push them to your branch, and then open a PR to `master` in GitHub, when opening a PR select the adomate/frontend team as the reviewer and select "merge when ready".
 - Please follow the style guide for how to format your code.
 - We recommend you use an IDE with at least the ESLint plugin installed and configured to auto-fix on save.
 ESLint can take care of a lot of little mistakes automatically.